 In addition to films and television, Illinois is home to a large ad agency scene with commercial production and post-production companies dating back decades.
-Today, roughly 80% of applications for the Film Production Services Tax Credit are for Television production (see chart provided by Illinois Production Alliance).
+Today, roughly 80% of applications for the Film Production Services Tax Credit are for Television production.

 Chicago’s cinema history and recent production growth has proved to be the catalyst for more competitive tax incentives, designed to create high-paying jobs, provide workforce training, and expand vendor and infrastructure opportunities.
 Today, Illinois is a leading filmmakers’ destination.